Running GUI Apps with X11 in Containers

 Xorg -version

-To enable Xorg to start at boot, create a systemd service file:
+To start Xorg at boot, create a systemd service file:

 sudo nano /etc/systemd/system/xorg.service